Benned-H/ur_robotics_fall_2020/intro_to_programming/README.md

 7. You can now follow through the steps in the workshop slides.
 Because Mac has a Unix command line, all commands in the slides will work for you.
 The above installation steps should enable you to execute the `git` steps in the slides.
 8. Once you've finished the slides, navigate to the `ur_robotics_workshops` folder in Terminal and then into the `intro_to_programming` folder.
 Running `ls` will show you what's in this folder.
 10. Run `git clone https://github.com/striest/stepper_motors` to clone the code we'll need to interface with the virtual stepper motors for this and following workshops.
-11. Run `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and then `python get-pip.py` to install pip, a package for manager for Python.
+11. Run `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and then `python get-pip.py` to install pip, a package manager for Python.
 Then run `pip3 install stepper_motors/` to make the stepper motor code 'visible' to the Python interpreter on your machine.
 11. Run `pip install matplotlib` to install a Python graphing library that we'll use for various illustrations during these workshops.
 12. We also need to install Pygame, another library we'll use for a demo in the A* workshop.
 Run `python3 -m pip install -U pygame==2.0.0.dev6 --user`.
 Thankfully, these installation steps cover all we'll need for the rest of the workshops.
 Whew.
 12. We can now run the workshop code!
-Run `python3 program-name` to run the desired Python file, in this case `three_steppers_virtual.py`.
+Run `python3 three_steppers_virtual.py` to run the workshop code.
 This code will simulate stepper motors, as your computer doesn't have GPIO pins.
 Follow along with the prompts given to complete the practice Python exercises.

 ## What's in this directory
+### answer_partX.txt
+Answer code to Part X of the workshop for X = 4,6,7.

 ### three\_steppers.py
 Source code for the workshop which will actuate physical stepper motors.
 Use this if you're on a Raspberry Pi.

 ### three\_steppers\_virtual.py
 Source code for the workshop which will actuate virtual stepper motors.
 Use this on all non-Raspberry-Pi computers.

 ## What to implement
 First, run either `three_steppers.py` or `three_steppers_virtual.py`, depending on your platform.
 Follow along with the prompts.
 You will eventually need to implement the code for parts 4-6 (lines 70, 147, 160) in either `three_steppers.py` or `three_steppers_virtual.py`, depending on what you've been running.
+Each time you make changes, save the file and rerun the program using the command in step 12 of your system's setup.

 ## How to tell if it's working
 Re-run the script you ran after implementing the code for parts 4-6.
 The final results should look something like [this](https://youtu.be/eAWpkSIO3vE).
 TODO: This video is from WS 5, not 4.